-A Louisville native, Kym Hampton enjoyed a stellar sports career that spanned the U.S., Europe and Asia.
+KYM HAMPTON A Louisville native, Kym Hampton enjoyed a stellar sports career that spanned the U.S., Europe and Asia.
 At Iroquois High, she won three prep state championships in the shot put, and as a senior led the state in scoring and rebounding while earning all-state hoops and finishing second in Miss Basketball.
-Hampton chose to play basketball at Arizona State where she majored in theatre, earned All-American twice, all-conference four times and is the Sun Devil all-time leading scorer and rebounder.
+Hampton chose to play basketball at Arizona State where she majored in theatre, earned All-American twice, all-conference four times and is the Sun Devil all-time leading scorer and rebounder (male or female).
 Pre-WNBA, she had a stellar 12-year pro career in Spain, Italy, Japan and France.
 In 1997, she was the number four pick in the first-ever WNBA draft, scored the first basket in New York Liberty history, was voted a starter in the first WNBA All-Star game, started every Liberty game for three seasons and led them to two WNBA finals.
 Hampton now is a successful singer and has sung our national anthem at numerous NBA and WNBA games as well as the NCAA Women's Championship game.
-Kym has made numerous appearances on television and film and can be seen on the reality show "Mom's Got Game," which airs on the OWN network.
+She has made numerous appearances on television and film; the reality show "Mom's Got Game" which aired on the OWN network was the most recent.
 Long-dedicated to community outreach, she currently works in community relations for the Liberty.